dbt-labs/docs.getdbt.com/website/snippets/quickstarts/change-way-model-materialized.md

     </File>

 4. Enter the `dbt run` command.
 Your model, customers should now build as a view.
-   - BigQuery users should run `dbt run --full-refresh` (mentioned in step 5) to ensure the materialization changes are fully applied
+   - BigQuery users need to run `dbt run --full-refresh` instead of `dbt run` to full apply materialization changes.
 5. Enter the `dbt run --full-refresh` command for this to take effect in your warehouse.

 ### FAQs